jason-nydegger/writing-portfolio/docs/api-guide.md

 Before you start using the API, you should understand the core components of the ordering workflow and other operations you can perform.

 ### Offerings
 Offerings are the tasking tiers (Cheetah, Wolf, Sloth) that are available in your Spooky subscription.
-When placing an order for an image, you specify the offering that you want to use for the request.
+When placing an [order](link) for an image, you specify the offering that you want to use for the request.
 Each offering has a unique identifier (`id`) that must be specified when submitting a new order.

-To see the offerings available in your subscription, send a GET request to the [order/offerings](link) endpoint.
+To see the offerings available in your subscription, send a GET request to the [offerings](link) endpoint.
 The response will include a list of the available offerings (`sku`) and associated `id` that you will save and use in a new order request.

 The following is an example Python script that returns the `id` of a specific offering `sku` that you save to use in subsequent calls.